pt-of-forsaken/pt-of-forsaken/README.md

   Hello! welcome to my forsaken nomination account, this is inspired by the other nominations accounts and by <a href="https://github.com/forsakentown"> @forsakentown </a> !! i am only doing forsaken characters or/and ships and etc, strawpage has more info!
 There is only one person updating this account, so please be patient because I can be busy/slow and I have school..
 <div align=center > [created: 09/13/26] [updated: 09/14/26]

+  my apologies if i make any mistakes,, coding and putting everything on here gets confusing for me.
 </p>
 </div>